Top 7 Basic Exercises for Beginners to Start Your Fitness Journey

 Getting Started

-If a standard push-up is too challenging, start with a modified version.
-Place your hands on a wall or an elevated surface like a bench.
-As you get stronger, you can also perform them on your knees.
-Begin with 2-3 sets of as many repetitions as you can perform with good form (AMRAP).
-Focus on increasing the quality and number of reps over time before moving to a more difficult variation.
+If a standard push-up is difficult, start with a modified version using a wall or bench.
+As you build strength, try them on your knees.
+Begin with 2-3 sets of AMRAP, focusing on improving form and reps before progressing.

 3. Running